microsoft/pxt-arcade/docs/skillmap/collector/collector1.md

 ``||sprites:destroy [mySprite] ⊕||`` and snap it into the empty **on sprite overlaps** container.

-🔲 To make sure that the right projectile is destroyed, grab the ``||variables:otherSprite||`` argument from the header of the **on sprite overlaps** container and drop it into the ``||sprites:destroy [mySprite] ⊕||`` block to replace **mySprite**.
+🔲 To make sure that the correct projectile is destroyed, grab the ``||variables:otherSprite||`` argument from the header of the **on sprite overlaps** container and drop it into the ``||sprites:destroy [mySprite] ⊕||`` block to replace **mySprite**.